-In October 2018 the Invictus Games are coming to Sydney, and Goodman is proud to be The Official Warehousing Logistics Supplier of the Invictus Games Sydney 2018.
+In October 2018 the Invictus Games came to Sydney, and Goodman was proud to be The Official Warehousing Logistics Supplier of the Invictus Games Sydney 2018.

-The Sydney Games will be held from 20 to 27 October 2018 and will bring together more than 500 competitors from 18 nations to compete in 11 adaptive sports, including archery, athletics, indoor rowing, Jaguar Land Rover driving challenge, powerlifting, road cycling, sailing, sitting volleyball, swimming, wheelchair basketball and wheelchair rugby.
+The Sydney Games was held from 20 to 27 October 2018 and brought together more than 500 competitors from 18 nations to compete in 11 adaptive sports, including archery, athletics, indoor rowing, Jaguar Land Rover driving challenge, powerlifting, road cycling, sailing, sitting volleyball, swimming, wheelchair basketball and wheelchair rugby.

-Goodman is proud to be associated with this inspiring celebration of our veteran and active service people, promoting the healing power of sport in our community.
+Goodman was proud to be associated with this inspiring celebration of our veteran and active service people, promoting the healing power of sport in our community.

 OzHarvest was the first perishable food rescue organisation in Australia established in 2004.
 Their focus was to collect quality excess food from commercial outlets and deliver it, direct and free of charge, to 600 charities.